sswietoniowski/learning-devops/pluralsight/04_developing_dotnet_core_5_apps_with_docker/README.md

 # Developing .NET Core 5 Apps with Docker

+This course is about developing .NET Core 5 apps with Docker.

 ## Getting Started with .NET Core and Docker

 Basic introduction to .NET Core and Docker.